vaultblockmagic/vault/README.md

 In addition to our focus on DeFi, we plan to continue refining the Vault protocol based on user feedback and emerging market needs.
 This product serves general Web3 users simply trying to protect their assets as well.
 Our team will dedicate resources to optimizing the user experience, streamlining the asset management process, and introducing new features that enhance the flexibility and usability of our solution.

 *We invite all interested parties to follow us and offer feedback as we work towards building a safer and more secure future for digital assets.*

-#### Live Demo

-The live version of this dApp can be found at https://vault.express

-#### Run a local installation of the dApp
-Please follow the steps under `/site/client/README.md` to run the dApp locally.

-#### Contracts

-Please find all relevant documentation perataining to smart contracts under `contracts/README.md`.

-#### ZK Circuits
-Pleae find all relevant documentation perataining to smart contracts under `circuits/README.md`.